Jointer

 High end or professional grade jointer-planer discernible by the integral vacuum reservoir, metal blade guard, and the very long infeed and outfeed tables.
 The moderately wide (4-8 inches, 10-20 centimeters) tables make it suitable for single side power planing operations.

 Bench top jointer.
 Has shorter feed tables, though the width of this model makes it a useful short work piece surface planer.

 How a jointer works.
 Notice the Infeed and outfeed table heights relative to the high speed rotating cutting blades.

 A jointer or in some configurations, a jointer-planer (also known in the UK and Australia as a planer or surface planer, and sometimes also as a buzzer or flat top) is a woodworking machine used to produce a flat surface along a board's length.
-As a jointer, the machine operates on the narrow edge of boards, preparing them for use as butt joint or gluing into panels.
-A planer-jointer setup has the width that enables smoothing ('surface planing') and leveling the faces (widths) of boards small enough to fit the tables.
+As a jointer, the machine operates on the narrow edge of boards, preparing them for use in a butt joint often used to glue boards into panels.
+A planer-jointer setup has the width that enables smoothing ('surface planing') and leveling the faces (widths) of boards small enough to fit the width of the tables and blades.

 Name

 The jointer derives its name from its primary function of producing flat edges on boards prior to joining them edge-to-edge to produce wider boards.
 The use of this term probably arises from the name of a type of hand plane, the jointer plane, which is also used primarily for this purpose.

-"Planer" is the normal term in the UK and Australia for what is called a "jointer" in North America, where the former term refers exclusively to a thickness planer.
+"Planer" is the name in the UK and Australia for what is called a "jointer" in North America, where the former term refers exclusively to a thickness planer.

 Italian surface planer or jointer-planer with a pair of large tables.